Stanford Children’s Health

 CAS distribution list and payment

-Four (4) letters of reference
+Three (3) letters of reference

-Updated CV (please see SF Match format
+Updated CV (please see SF Match format)

-Fellows work with eleven pediatric orthopaedic surgeons and operate at four hospitals – principally the newly-renovated Lucile Packard Children’s Hospital, a level-one trauma pediatric hospital, in addition to Stanford Hospital, John Muir Medical Center, and the Stanford Outpatient Surgical Center.
+Fellows work with eleven pediatric orthopaedic surgeons and have the opportunity to operate at four hospitals – principally the newly-renovated Lucile Packard Children’s Hospital, a level-one trauma pediatric hospital, in addition to Stanford Hospital, John Muir Medical Center, and the Stanford Outpatient Surgical Center.
 The fellow will therefore be exposed to all aspects of pediatric orthopaedic surgery.
 Spinal deformity, sports medicine, hip preservation and DDH, neuromuscular disorders, congenital disease, and fractures comprise much of the experience and fellows average well over 300 cases during the course of the year.
-The fellow will be prepared for a career in academic Orthopaedics at any major university or children's hospital, as well as for independent practice.
+The fellow will be prepared for a career in academic orthopaedics at any major university or children's hospital, as well as for independent practice.

-Dr Hoffinger at the POSNA-ASEAN Conference in Thailand 2017
+Dr. Hoffinger at the POSNA-ASEAN Conference in Thailand 2017

-Dr Imrie at Chinese Orthopaedic Association 2017 Conference
+Dr. Imrie at Chinese Orthopaedic Association 2017 Conference

-Pediatric Orthopaedic Surgery Holiday Party - Dr Imrie, Dr Van Nortwick and Dr Tileston with Alice, future Stanford Children’s pediatric orthopedic fellow 2045
+Pediatric Orthopaedic Surgery Holiday Party - Dr. Imrie, Dr. Van Nortwick, and Dr. Tileston with Alice, future Stanford Children’s pediatric orthopedic fellow 2045

 Dr. Frick with 2017 Bleck Visiting Professors, Dr. Michael Vitale and Dr. James McCarthy